mantey-github/KudosBuddy/README.md

    composer install
    ```

-3. Set up your environment variables by creating a .env file and adding the necessary configurations (e.g., Slack Bot API token, database settings).
+3. Set up your environment variables by creating a `.env` file and adding the necessary configurations (e.g. Slack Bot API token, Database settings).

 4. Generate the application key:
    ```bash